Nielsen realization in dimension four and projective twists: Introduction

 \section{Introduction}

 Let $X$ be a closed oriented smooth $4$--manifold and let $\M(X)$ be its smooth mapping class group, which consists of smooth isotopy classes of orientation-preserving diffeomorphisms.
-The \textit{Nielsen realization problem} \cite{Nielsen}, which famously has an affirmative answer for surfaces \cite{Kerchkoff}, asks if the natural surjection $\textrm{Diff}^+(X) \to \M(X)$ has a section over any finite subgroup of $\M(X)$, and is often studied for infinite subgroups of $\M(X)$ as well.
+The \textit{Nielsen realization problem} \cite{Nielsen}, which famously has an affirmative answer for surfaces \cite{Kerchkoff}, asks if the natural surjection $\textrm{Diff}^+(X) \to \M(X)$ has a section over any finite subgroup of $\M(X)$.

 Recent results by Kronheimer--Mrowka \cite{KM}, Baraglia--Konno \cite{BaragliaKonno}, Lin \cite{Lin}, Farb-Looijenga \cite{FL} and Konno \cite{Konno} demonstrated that the Nielsen realization fails for many spin $4$--manifolds.
 Along with the classical examples of Raymond and Scott \cite{RaymondScott}, which are nilmanifolds constructed as the mapping tori of the $3$--torus, all the examples of $4$--manifolds for which the Nielsen realization fails admit spin structures, and thus have even intersection forms.
 On the other hand, Lee recently showed that many finite subgroups of the topological mapping class group of small rational surfaces \textit{are} realized by finite groups of diffeomorphisms \cite{Lee}.
 These cumulatively yield the question of to what extend the Nielsen realization is governed by the intersection form; e.g. ~\cite[Problem~5.2]{KonnoProblems}.